 What Is Cardio Exercise?

 Besides hearing people groan and gripe about completing a cardio workout or touting about cardio’s incredible benefits, you may not be all that certain of exactly what cardio exercise is and what makes cardio important.
-Cardio exercise does not only include physical activities like walking, running, and biking.
+Cardio, a type of aerobic exercise, does not only include physical activities like walking, running, jumping rope, and biking.
 It has everything to do with how your heart is beating during a workout.

 So, what is cardio exercise?